 Best Option For Dorsal Hump Removal

-Rhinoplasty is one of the most common cosmetic procedures that fixes a dorsal hump.
+Rhinoplasty is one of the most common cosmetic procedures for dorsal hump removal.
 Otherwise known as a “nose job” or “nose reshaping”, rhinoplasty aims to enhance the proportions of your nose.

 The benefit of rhinoplasty is facial harmony.
 Patients who choose dorsal hump rhinoplasty will correct the hump on their nose to a straight bridge.
 This will balance the nose with the rest of the face and create an improved appearance.